 Assessment - Progress

-Substantial Progress: Woodlane High School is an outstanding school (Ofsted June 19).
+Impact across the Whole School: Woodlane High School is an outstanding school (Ofsted June 19).
 “All pupils make sustained and substantial progress from their starting points.”
-The School has analysed the progress of all pupils in all subjects throughout the Academic Year 2018/19.
-The very large majority of pupils’ progress well from their different starting points and achieve or exceed standards expected within the school’s own curriculum.
-99.08% of pupil expectations have met or exceeded, with 68.56% of expectations exceeded.
+The School has analysed the progress of all pupils in all subjects throughout the Spring Term 2019/20 under the new Progression Steps model.
+The vast majority of pupils’ progress well from their different starting points and achieve or exceed standards expected within the school’s own curriculum.
+98.41% of expectations have been met/exceeded by pupils, with 29.35% exceeded.

 Further details can be found by downloading the school's Executive Summary below.